Salesforce boss Marc Benioff, wife buy Time magazine - AFP

 San Francisco (AFP) - Salesforce.com chief Marc Benioff and his wife Lynne will buy storied US news magazine Time for $190 million, a company statement said Sunday.

-"The Benioffs are purchasing TIME personally and the transaction is unrelated to Salesforce.com, where Mr. Benioff is Chairman, co-CEO and founder," according to a statement from the Meredith Corporation, which is selling Time.
+"The Benioffs are purchasing TIME personally and the transaction is unrelated to Salesforce.com, where Mr. Benioff is Chairman, co-CEO and founder," a statement from the seller said.

 "The power of Time has always been in its unique storytelling of the people & issues that affect us all & connect us all," Marc Benioff wrote on Twitter.

 "A treasure trove of our history & culture.
-We have deep respect for their organization & honored to be stewards of this iconic brand," he added.
+We have deep respect for their organization & honored to be stewards of this iconic brand," Benioff wrote.

-"On behalf of the entire TIME team, we are very excited to begin this next chapter in our history," its editor-in-chief Edward Felsenthal said in the statement.

-"We can't imagine better stewards for TIME than Marc and Lynne Benioff.
-The team is inspired by their commitment to high-quality journalism and by their confidence in the work we have done to transform and expand the brand in new directions," Felsenthal said.

 Meredith announced in March that it was looking for a buyer for four magazines, including Time, Fortune and Sports Illustrated, which were bought less than four months ago.